 Can Telehealth Benefit Patients with Limited Mobility?

-For patients with limited mobility, especially the elderly or those without reliable means of transportation, telehealth can make a big difference in their overall care.
+For patients with limited mobility, especially the elderly or those without reliable means of transportation, telehealth can make a big difference in their overall care, offering a lifeline.
 Telehealth allows patients, especially older ones who may need more appointments to be seen promptly and as frequently as they need, without having to even leave the house.

 Telecare equipment also benefits those with limited mobility as many of them automatically send the necessary information about the patient to the clinic for review by a GP.

 Personal alarm fall detection is another way that telehealth technology is helping people.
 For those who are at risk of falling, suffer from seizures or have limited mobility, fall alarms like our FallAlert can sense a fall and trigger the alarm immediately.